-- 1. Any spectators are to be instructed to remain in the parking area and not to move onto the flying field whenever flying is in progress. - 2.
-All parking on Manderley land shall be limited to areas not currently used for growing sod.
-The access road must be kept clear at all times.
-Extreme care must be taken not to cause any harm to the cultivated turf areas: this includes avoiding using the field whenever the grass is visibly dry and stressed, when it is frozen or when requested by a member of Manderley staff. - 3.
-While flying at OGG fields, members shall display the MAAC Warning Sign, which reads: "WARNING!
-Aeromodelling may cause serious injury.
-Proceed at your own risk."
-Members shall locate the sign at an automobile in the parking lot or on the field near the parking lot so that it is visible to anyone venturing onto the field. - 4.
-When a contest or other event is taking place, the Contest Director or event coordinator must ensure that visiting pilots are briefed on these rules.
-They are also to be made aware of the location on the Club's Web site where the rules are posted. - 5.
-These rules shall be reviewed and updated annually or whenever: - a.
-The field owner requests a change in the way the field is used, or - b.
+- 1. Any spectators are to be instructed to remain in the parking area.
+Spectators must remain away from the turbine start up area, unless accompanied by an OVJ member. - 2.
+All parking on field will be limited to the area indicated on the site layout diagram.
+Extreme care must be taken not to cause any harm to the grass runway: this includes turning around on the runway.
+Pilots, and guests are requested to drive to the end of the runway and turn around at the end.
+Take care during the spring season when that area is very wet.
+There is a port-a-potty at the field from May until October.
+Pets are required to be kept on a leash. - 3.
+Vehicles are to be parked along the ditch, leaving as much room for pits and runway area. - 4.
+No garbage is to be left at the site.
+If you bring it take it home with you. - 5.
+When an event is taking place, the event coordinator must ensure that visiting pilots are briefed on these rules.
+They are also to be made aware of the location on the Club's Web site where the rules are posted.

+6. These rules shall be reviewed and updated annually or whenever: a.
+The field owner requests a change in the way the field is used, or b.
 A situation arises that indicates the need for a change for reasons of safety or other operational requirements.